Reconsidering Velocity Addition/Subtraction in Special Relativity: Affine structures

-where composition of maps are now written by simple juxtaposition in order to stress that it is group multiplication (in $\group{GA}(A)$ and $\group{GL}(V)$).
+where compositions of maps are now written by simple juxtapositions in order to stress that it is group multiplication (in $\group{GA}(A)$ and $\group{GL}(V)$).
 We infer that $\group{GA}(A)$ is isomorphic to the semi-direct product of the abelian group $V$ with $\group{GL}(V)$: